faustozamparelli/FITM8/README.md

 2. Scroll through your workouts and other workouts joined events
 3. Open a chat, write a message
 4. See the runners that are in the group
+5. If you are the creator of the run event edit the details

 ### Scenario